UCHMS19-20/final-project-team-espionage-aka-ron.github.io/README.md

 ## Game Info

-### The final version of the game can be found in the Code Blocks folder, and is the file final2.py
+### The final version of the game can be found in my other repository (final-project-team-espionage-aka-ron) as the file final2.py in the Code Blocks folder.

+(I had some issues with creating my website, resulting in two different repositories, one with my website and flowchart (the one you're on right now), and one with my most up-to-date game.
+Sorry for any confusion.

 ## Description